 Suitest supports Smart TVs and set-top boxes equipped with a traditional infrared remote control.
 After setting up the device you will be able to automate device maintenance tasks and, provided that the device's apps are built in HTML - to run automated end-to-end tests.

-Devices having a traditional infrared remote control are operated by the CandyBox.
+Devices having a traditional infrared remote control are operated by the CandyBox or the SoloCandy.
 You can purchase the CandyBox through your account.
 A single CandyBox can independently control 8 or 40 devices and you can have as many CandyBoxes as necessary in your account.